Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 - How to breathe through contractions

-- Why you need to change her positioning; and
+- Why they need to change her positioning

 - Why walking may help her during labor